delta6626/365-days-of-code/README.md

 - Day 33 ✅: Added new sections for pinned, unpinned,tagged and untagged content; implemented funcitonality for tagged section
 - Day 34 ✅: Designed and implemented Untagged section, Pinned section and Recent section; UI tweaks
 - Day 35 ✅: Designed and implemented a greeting section, quick actions sectiion and a digital clock for the dashboard
+- Day 36 ✅: Designed and implemented a basic "User stats" section, "Motivation" section and pinned notes section in the dashboard.
+Still WIP.

 ---

 ## 📌 Notes